 In the name of Allah, the Beneficent, the Merciful Zakat al-Fitrah ((زكاة الفطرة Click Here…

-With the excitement of the joyous completion of the holy month of Ramadan, it is easy to forget about the needs of those in poverty and our obligation to provide charity to them.
+With the joyous completion of the holy month of Ramadan, it is easy to forget about the needs of those in poverty and our obligation to provide charity to them.
 Therefore, we should remember that such people in need require our help to make it through the year.
-Zakat al-fitrah is a special form of obligatory zakat given at the end of the month of Ramadan, during the day of Eid.
+Zakat al-Fitrah is a special form of obligatory zakat given at the end of the month of Ramadan, during the day of Eid.

 Eid Mubarak in advance, and may God accept your fast and good deeds!
 (For more details about Zakat al-Fitrah, see below.)